-A safe environment must be maintained at all times and all clinical skills and techniques must be safely demonstrated by the student physical therapist.
+A safe environment must be always maintained and all clinical skills and techniques must be safely demonstrated by the student physical therapist.
 Safety measures are addressed in each clinical course and the syllabus outlines performance standards that constitute safety failures.
 Failure to maintain safety in clinical situations is an automatic failure regardless of other performance criteria.